Giorgio La Pira: Religious life and international ventures

 La Pira became a professed member of the Third Order of Saint Dominic in 1925 and assumed the name of Fra Raimondo; he viewed his Christian faith as a serious matter and was a devout Christian.
 It was on 11 December 1927 that he assumed the habit of the Dominicans.
 Following the war it was not uncommon to see him in public walking barefoot, having given his shoes and clothing as well as most of his earnings to the poor and downtrodden.
 La Pira often referred to himself as a "free apostle of the Lord".
 He also held Cardinal Elia dalla Costa in high esteem which was reciprocal.
 He visited the cardinal often to exchange views and opinions on current affairs and it was Dalla Costa who inspired his love of the Bible for interpreting historical occurrences.

 It was in 1934 that he first met Giovanni Battista Montini – the future Pope Paul VI – and the two remained firm friends.
 It was Montini who referred La Pira to Monsignor Raffaele Bensi as a spiritual director and confessor.
 He was also active in national and international politics.
 He sought to put Florence on the world stage as a leading hub for peace initiatives and forums.
 He struck sister city relationships with cities including Rheims and Philadelphia and made U Thant and Charles-Édouard Jeanneret honorary citizens of Florence.

-In 1946 he was elected to the Chamber of Deputies where he had a major role in drafting the Italian Constitution.
+In 1946, La Pira was elected as a member of the Italian Constituent Assembly, in which he had a major role in drafting the Italian Constitution.
 Despite sometimes intense criticism, La Pira paid several visits to Moscow and China and even Hanoi throughout the Cold War era.
-Until his death he promoted issues such as disarmament and the importance of third world development, as well as tolerance among world religions.
+Until his death, he promoted issues such as disarmament and the importance of third world development, as well as tolerance among world religions.
+He hosted five Conferences for Peace and Christian Civilization in the Palazzo Vecchio from 1952 until 1956 and later in 1967 was elected as the President of the World Federation of United Cities.
+He also invited the President of the World Zionist Organization Nahum Goldmann to hold the World Jewish Congress in Florence in 1964.